Japanese Exchange and Teaching Programme

 The Japanese government takes the position that English is essential to Japans economic success, and internationalization is embraced zealously by Japanese popular culture.
 To ESL teachers, Japan offers high wages, a comfortable standard of living, and a deep cultural experience.
 And at the forefront of the Japanese ESL community is the Japanese Exchange and Teaching (JET) Programme.

 Participants can choose from two types of programs (for both the age limit is 40): Assistant Language Teacher (ALT) and Coordinator of International Relations (CIR).
 The ALT position is available for those with limited Japanese language ability and involves English language instruction.
 CIRs, who are involved with international exchange activities and translating duties, must speak Japanese.
-All positions offer pay ¥300,000 per month.
+All positions offer pay ¥336,000 to ¥360,000 per month.
 ALTs work for local boards of education or prefectural offices and are generally placed within public junior and senior high schools.
 JETs have very little say as to where they are placed or in which type of school they work.
 However, uniform standards are ensured with respect to things such as working hours, insurance, and vacation time.

 Applications are due at the end of November for positions commencing the following summer.
 To be eligible, you must have a university degree.
 Successful applicants are offered one-year contracts that are renewable for up to three years.
+If you work is deemed remarkable, you can remain two more years.
+You can read the latest detailed eligibility requirements on the revamped Jet website.

 Despite all the help, the program does not isolate you from the culture.
 JETs are placed all over Japanin small rice-paddy towns and thriving metropolitan areas alike.
 I am the only foreigner working in my schools, and I am enchanted by Japanese culture every day.
 When today I proudly discovered that I could read an eye chart in Japanese, I was grateful that I had been given the time and luxury to live here.